Portfolio

 I was hired by Prof. María Paulina Correa Burrows from the Universidad de Chile to apply Hierchical Edge Bundling (HEB) to cardiometabolic health markers for a study on the effects of obesity on the health of teenagers.
 I produced ten different HEBs, a quarto document and publication ready charts for this consultancy.
 The project is publicly accessible on my GitHub Repository

 The group created a trait dataset of > 1000 species to assess elasmobranch functional diversity and compare it against previously studied facets (taxonomic and phylogenetic), to identify species- and spatial- conservation priorities.
+This consisted of using global spatial datasets of shark and ray distributions and macroecological statistical analyses (generalised modelling, ordination methods, spatial mapping methods etc.).

 The spatial analyses showed that elasmobranch functional richness is concentrated along continental shelves and around oceanic islands, with 18 distinguishable hotspots.
 These hotspots only marginally overlap with those of other biodiversity facets, reflecting a distinct spatial fingerprint of functional diversity.